GenderMagProject/GenderMagRecordersAssistant/README.md

 2) On the Recorder's Assistant GitHub page, click on "Clone or download" and then click "Download zip".

-3) Navigate to the folder on your computer where the zip file is located and extract the zipped files.
+3) Navigate to the folder on your computer where the *zip file* (not just the file folder) is located and extract the zipped files.
 (Right click on the zipped folder -> "Extract All")
+ * After clicking on the intitial downloadeded file, navigate backwards one step in the Files app to reach the zipped folder.

 4) Open Chrome and click on the icon(⋮)in the top right corner.